- Print this page

-Housing NSW’s focus is on the effect the disability has on the individual’s ability to find and keep suitable and affordable housing located near necessary health or support facilities.
+FACS’s focus is on the effect the disability has on the individual’s ability to find and keep suitable and affordable housing located near necessary health or support facilities.
 Having a disability does not automatically guarantee access to the Private Rental Subsidy.

 Risk factors in current accommodation

 There are many situations in which the personal safety or the mental health of a client or another member of their household may be at risk of harm.
 To be eligible for the Private Rental Subsidy, clients must demonstrate they are at risk of harm due to their current accommodation which places the client and/or a family member at risk of physical or psychological harm relating specifically to a medical condition or disability.
 The client must demonstrate that it is no longer suitable for them to live in the accommodation while they are waiting for social housing.

 To help determine which clients should be approved for a Private Rental Subsidy, FACS will also consider whether:

 - The risk is serious and ongoing.

 - The risk means the client cannot remain in the current dwelling and/or location beyond a medium length of time.